Webster’s Dictionary defines Efficiency as…

 Now in some cases, that’s true, but in many cases, a sales rep fails because management is not good at their job.
 And part of their job is to understand what training and coaching can offer, and dole it out accordingly.

 For example, if you were planning to run a marathon, a trainer would help you focus on targeting the right muscle groups.
 They would help you build your calves, thighs, core, and hamstrings, and advise you on your diet.

-Coaching encompasses the elements that occur on the practice field or during game time.
+Coaching encompasses the elements that occur in the practice field or during game time.

 While the trainer is good at strength conditioning, your coach is going to talk to you about body, balance, feet placement, stride, endurance, shoes, socks, and clothing.
 Your coach is going to advise you on your “game-day” activities.

-In sales, a coach sits with reps during live phone calls and provides guidance, conducts post-mortem to establish what went well and what to focus on in the future, and runs role playing scenarios.
+In sales, a coach sits with reps during live phone calls and provides guidance, conducts a post-mortem to establish what went well and what to focus on in the future, and runs role-playing scenarios.